#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Even though Colorbond® steel contains a zinc and aluminium alloy layer to resist corrosion, rust can still develop.
 Prolonged exposure to moisture, standing water, and environmental contaminants will cause the protective coating to deteriorate.

-Visible signs include rust spots, flakes or pits on the surface of gutters.
-Clearing debris blocking proper drainage, sealing joints with silicone, and spot-painting rust areas can address corrosion.
+Visible signs include rust spots, flakes, or pits on the surface of gutters.
+To address corrosion, debris blocking proper drainage can be cleared, joints sealed with silicone, and rust areas spot-painted.

 Leaking Gutter Joints